Airports Authority of India: Fire

 The principal objective of Airport Rescue and Fire Services is to “Save lives in the event of an aircraft accident or incident” occurring at, or near, an airport.

-The Rescue and Fire Services are provided to create and maintain survivable conditions, to provide egress routes for occupants and initiate the rescue of those occupants unable to make their escape without direct aid.
+The Rescue and Fire Services are provided to create and maintain survivable conditions, to provide egress routes for occupants, and to initiate the rescue of those occupants unable to make their escape without direct aid.
 This also applies to any other incident where life and property can be saved.
 The safety of the passengers is paramount at airports run by the Airports Authority of India.
 AAI's highly trained Rescue and Fire Services stand ready to provide rescue and fire protection at all times.

 There is an airport emergency plan to coordinate the efforts of mutual aid agencies within the airport and its immediate vicinity.
-The Rescue and Fire Services is responsible for managing the Airport Emergency Plan and deal the situation accordingly at the aircraft accident or incident as well as safety of the occupants and avoidance of the fire risks in the terminal building & other vital installations at the airport.
+The Rescue and Fire Services is responsible for managing the Airport Emergency Plan and deal the situation accordingly at the aircraft accident or incident as well as the safety of the occupants and avoidance of the fire risks in the terminal building & other vital installations at the airport.

-Maintain the level of Fire protection at airports, Fire prevention & Fire Protection at the Terminal & Related buildings and Vital Installation, Fire Service Personnel & Equipment and monitor the performance & ensure compliance by necessary remedial measures wherever required.
+Maintain the level of Fire protection at airports, Fire Prevention & Fire Protection at the Terminal & Related buildings and Vital Installation, Fire Service Personnel & Equipment and monitor the performance & ensure compliance with necessary remedial measures wherever required.

 Corporate communications department

-The department deals with print and electronic media and is responsible for the media briefing, arranging press conferences, analysis of media reports, managing the social media accounts, NlTs, publishing of in-house Journals of AAI and also deals with matters concerning AAl's branding.
-The Corporate Communication (CC) Department deals with the allocation of Media for AAl's Advertisements through the empanelled Agencies while maintaining the implementation of Raj Bhasha Guidelines applicable in this regard.
-CC Department also deals with matters concerning Sponsorships, Exhibitions, Seminars etc. within the preamble of CC Policy.
+The department deals with print and electronic media and is responsible for the media briefing, arranging press conferences, analysis of media reports, managing the social media accounts, NlTs, publishing of in-house Journals of AAI, and also dealing with matters concerning AAl's branding.
+The Corporate Communication (CC) Department deals with the allocation of Media for AAl's Advertisements through the empaneled Agencies while maintaining the implementation of Raj Bhasha Guidelines applicable in this regard.
+CC Department also deals with matters concerning Sponsorships, Exhibitions, Seminars, etc. within the preamble of CC Policy.

 ATM Directorate (ER)

-Operations include Air Traffic Services (like Air Traffic Control, Landing & Takeoff, en route flying, search and rescue services, aeronautical information services etc.), Communication, and Navigation & Surveillance (CNS).
-This also includes Aviation Security Services, Fire Services at airports and Passenger Facilitation in Airport Terminals.
+Operations include Air Traffic Services (like Air Traffic Control, Landing & Takeoff, en route flying, search and rescue services, aeronautical information services, etc.), Communication, and Navigation & Surveillance (CNS).
+This also includes Aviation Security Services, Fire Services at airports, and Passenger Facilitation in Airport Terminals.

 Traffic statistics of various active airports of the eastern region.